Nothing Happened At The Beginning

 5. Nothing isn’t a first-cause – Nothing is not a thing.
 It can’t rollover, become equipped with something (space and time) and then cause something – the Big Bang.
 What was the accident, necessity or decision that prompted (caused) non-existence to do something?
 Mr. Atkins doesn’t know and he doesn’t eliminate the need for a real first-cause that pre-existed the Big Bang.

-Mr. Atkins, while acknowledging that the universe had a beginning and that the universe somehow emerged from “Nothing,” wants the universe to have had no first-cause.
+Mr. Atkins, while acknowledging the universe had a beginning and somehow emerged from “Nothing,” wants the universe to have had no first-cause.
 So he speculates about infinite universes, a series of events that occurred before time, space, matter and energy existed, the possibility that time is looped and how laws could have come into existence from chaos.
 Yet his flight of speculation is merely speculation.

 Mr. Atkins’ creative thought is evident and commendable.
 However, to advocate for the idea that nothing happened at the beginning of the universe because of events that happened before its inception that were caused by, for, and out of nothing doesn’t make a great deal of sense.